Sparse systems with high local multiplicity: Bounds for the local intersection multiplicity

 \begin{remark} The bound $d^{n}$ in Corollary~\ref{C:d} is considerably smaller than the normalized volume $n! \Vol([0,d]^{n})=n! \cdot d^{n}$ which is the BKK bound for the number of solutions counted with multiplicities of any polynomial system with support contained in $[0,d]^{n}$. \end{remark}

 \begin{example} (Case $n=2$ and $d=m=1$ in Corollary~\ref{C:d}.)
 Let It is not difficult to find a coefficient matrix $C \in \C^{2 \times 4}$ such that $\bf 1$ is an isolated solution with multiplicity $2$ of the polynomial system $C\cdot x^{A}=0$.
-In fact, by Lemma~\ref{L:linear part} it suffices to choose $C$ so that $\mbox{det}(A'C'^{t})=0$ where $A'=\left(
+In fact, by Lemma~\ref{L:linear part}, it is necessary to have $\mbox{det}(A'C'^{t})=0$ where $A'=\left(